Kerr binary dynamics from minimal coupling and double copy: Spin exponentiation

 However, before turning to gravity, we end this section with some considerations on the amplitudes in \eqref{F39} and their relation with the ones present in the literature.
 Using the kinematics specified in \eqref{F40}-\eqref{F43.1} we find that in the classical limit the Compton amplitudes in \eqref{F39} are,

 with,

 Remarkably, the equal-helicity sector we find within our approach coincides with the one found in \cite{Saketh:2022wap,Bautista:2022wjf}, once we send $\omega\rightarrow-\omega$.
-Equivalently, it is compatible with the ``minimally coupled" amplitudes presented in \cite{Arkani-Hamed:2017jhn} in massive spinor helicity variables, obtained using BCFW recursion relations and sewing together three-point amplitudes in \eqref{F23} and \eqref{F23ab}.
-However, the spin exponential structure in the second of \eqref{F43} differs from the one in \cite{Arkani-Hamed:2017jhn,Bautista:2019tdr,Bautista:2022wjf,Kim:2023drc}, for $s<2$.
-A detailed comparison of the opposite-helicity sectors can be found in appendix \ref{AC1}.
+Equivalently, it is compatible with the classical limit of the ``minimally coupled" amplitudes presented in \cite{Arkani-Hamed:2017jhn} in massive spinor helicity variables, obtained using BCFW recursion relations and sewing together three-point amplitudes in \eqref{F23} and \eqref{F23ab}.
+However, the spin exponential structure in the second of \eqref{F43} differs from the one in \cite{Arkani-Hamed:2017jhn,Bautista:2019tdr,Saketh:2022wap,Bautista:2022wjf,Kim:2023drc}, for $s<2$.
+In particular, our opposite-helicity Compton amplitude does not depend on the complex vector $w^{\mu}$ present \textit{e.g.} in \cite{Aoude:2020onz,Saketh:2022wap}.
+Here we briefly analise the mismatch and we show that it is related to the lack of factorization of our Compton amplitude on the massless channel, which is absent in the abelian version of the theory presented here.
+Indeed, it easy to see that, while the equal-helicity sector correctly factorizes as the product of a three-point amplitude in \eqref{F23} and a three-gluon amplitude, the opposite-helicity one does not.